What is Floating?

 Getting rid of all sensory input allows the ‘constantly-make-sure-you’re-not-dying’ part of your brain to chill out for a second, allowing the creative, relaxed part of your brain to come out and play.
 Without the constant pressure of analyzing the world around you, your body lowers its levels of cortisol, the main chemical component of stress.
-Your brain also releases elevated levels of dopamine and endorphins, the neurotransmitters of happiness.

 Not having to fight gravity lets your muscles, joints, and bones take a well-deserved break.
 Your body suddenly has loads of extra resources (usually spent supporting your weight, regulating temperature, and trying not to get speeding tickets), which it gets to focus on things like healing and resting.

-NEW TO FLOATING?
 Read our Beginner’s Guide!

 Our friends over at Mental Floss paid us a visit and did this wonderful video about their experience in a float tank.

 Sometimes 90 minutes of NOTHING can be EVERYTHING.

 (and if there’s no one scheduled in after you, we encourage you to stay in longer at no extra charge)